schuhva/Music-Generation/doc/releases/3.06/Base_01.rst

 -----------

 -  period from 11.8 to 15.8.2019
--  Temperature and pressure played by pianos.
+-  Temperature and pressure played is played by Heckelphone and Clarinet.
 -  Timpani volume is regulated by the rain.
 -  A music box plays the melody of the global radiation.
 During night the melody is paused.